Skip to main content

 Process Reward Models for Math Reasoning

 A key enabler for search in mathematical reasoning is the process reward model (PRM), which evaluates intermediate reasoning steps rather than only final answers.
 Lightman et al. (2023) (Lightman et al., 2023) demonstrated that PRMs trained on step-by-step annotations outperform outcome reward models (ORMs) for guiding search in mathematical reasoning.
-When combined with best-of-N sampling or tree search, PRMs enable the model to identify and backtrack from incorrect reasoning steps, substantially improving accuracy on competition math benchmarks (MATH dataset accuracy improved from 50% to 78% with PRM-guided search).
+When combined with best-of-N sampling or tree search, PRMs enable the model to identify and backtrack from incorrect reasoning steps, substantially improving accuracy on competition math benchmarks (on a representative MATH subset with best-of-1860 reranking, PRM-guided selection reached 78.2%, compared to 72.4% for outcome-reward reranking and 69.6% for majority voting).
 DeepSeekMath (2024) (Shao et al., 2024) further demonstrated the effectiveness of RL training with process rewards for mathematical reasoning at scale, achieving strong performance on competition-level math problems through GRPO training combined with step-level verification.

 References